Achu1707/Project/CAD files/Quad sphere/Readme.md

 ## Developed a 3d Model of Quad sphere for fluid region in Solidworks.
-Quad sphere consists of a cube surrounded by curved parts on all its faces.Resuls obtained by using Quad sphere with Quad mesh with Curvature correction (Dark blue curve), are in good agreement with the experiment
+Quad sphere consists of a cube surrounded by curved parts on all its faces.
+Results obtained by using Quad sphere with Quad mesh with Curvature correction (Dark blue curve), are in good agreement with the experiment
 ## This work was part of my Research project: Numerical Reproduction of Experimental Fluid Sloshing under Microgravity Conditions using STAR-CCM+ :